- Category: Community Services

-English Language classes have been taking place at Lha since 1999.
+English language classes have been taking place at Lha since 1999.
 Currently there are 160 to 170 students per month participating in English language classes at Lha.

 Lha offers five levels of English, ranging from elementary to advanced classes.
 Each class level lasts for a period of three months, during which time students must complete the entire course before they are able to progress to the next level.

 Lha also offers daily English conversation classes.
 The aim of the conversation sessions is to improve the students' speaking level and confidence and provide a friendly atmosphere to exchange stories and share in cultural understanding with western volunteers.
-Students of the pre-intermediate, intermediate, and advanced English levels are encouraged to attend this daily one-hour session.
+Students of the pre-intermediate, intermediate and advanced English levels are encouraged to attend this daily one-hour session.

-The computer school at Lha offers 15 full scholarships every month and charges a fee of Rs.500 (US$11) per month to those students who are able to pay.
+The computer school at Lha offers 15 full scholarships every month and is free for those who can’t afford to pay.
+For everyone else classes cost Rs.500 (US$9) per month.
 In the past, Lha has offered full scholarships to exiled Tibetans associated with other NGOs such as the Tibetan Women's Association, Tibetan Youth Congress, Regional Youth Congress, the Kunphen Center, the Tibetan Welfare Office and many others.
 Lha also organizes special IT training courses when professional IT visitors volunteer at the organization.

 Clothing and Medical Donation and Distribution

-Lha collects clothing, medicine, and other materials from tourists for re-distribution to the needy.
+Lha collects clothing, medicine and other materials from tourists for re-distribution to the needy.
 Around 100 articles of clothing per month are distributed to the needy, especially to the slums in lower Dharamsala and local villages.
 Through the Dharamsala Rotary Club, Lha also distributes to needy people in the Tibetan community.